richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 5 December 2005 — A source “McGarity,” a friend of Col. John Alexander and former manager of operations at the Nevada Test Site at EG&G Special Projects, tells Jacques Vallee, Hal Puthoff and Eric Davis that there was a confidential project known as “Senior Soda” that built a ramjet disc.
+**(PUBLIC DOMAIN)** - 5 December 2005 — A source “McGarity,” a friend of Col. John Alexander and former manager of operations at the Nevada Test Site at EG&G Special Projects, tells Jacques Vallée, Hal Puthoff and Eric Davis that there was a confidential project known as “**Senior Soda**” that built a ramjet disc.
 McGarity also states he saw a large triangular UAP on 23 October 1987 near the Archuleta Mesa that had markings on the underside of it.
 McGarity claimed Bob Lazar was a “simple technician” at Los Alamos with no clearance.
 McGarity also states the strange object in the Cash-Landrum case had been tracked as coming from the Gulf of Mexico.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 6 December 2005 — Hal Puthoff tells Jacques Vallee of several workshops he attends that involve John Petersen and the Arlington Institute.
+**(PUBLIC DOMAIN)** - 6 December 2005 — Hal Puthoff tells Jacques Vallée of several workshops he attends that involve John Petersen and the Arlington Institute.
 Those in attendance “went much higher” than Petersen, and the participants were told the US, Russia and China all had custody of recovered “alien hardware.”
 Vallee wonders if this is true or just psychological warfare targeted at the participants.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)